How to Nurture Your Female Friendships

 It’s not rocket science.
 In fact, a few of these tips have probably crossed your mind.
 But it’s hard.
 Communication is tough.
 In fact, miscommunication is one of the major reasons for fights or broken friendships in the first place.

-So… I combed through relationship advice article after relationship advice article.
-I wanted to find the most useful and perspective-changing tips I could get my hands on.
-That way, I can learn and so can you.
-Here’s what I found:
+We’ve combed through relationship advice article after relationship advice article to find the most useful and perspective-changing tips possible.
+Here’s what we found:

 1. Become the friend you want to have.